kassandraleyba/sweater-weather-node/README.md

 ### Testing

 * This project utilizes mocha and chai testing
-* After cloning this repo and following the steps above to install all necessary gems and API keys:
+* After cloning this repo and following the steps above to install packages and API keys:
   * Run the entire test suite using the command `npx mocha test`

 <br />